The English version of this document is provided for your convenience only. The German version of this document will govern our relationship.

 If we have made your personal data public and we are obliged to erase it in accordance with Art.
-17(1) GDPR, we will take appropriate measures, including technical measures, taking into account the available technology and the implementation costs, to inform data processors who process the personal data that you as the data subject have requested the erasure of all links to this personal data or of copies or replications of this personal data.
+17(1) GDPR, we will take appropriate measures, including technical measures, taking into account the available technology and the implementation costs, to inform controllers which are processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copy or replication of, such personal data.

-The right to erasure does not apply insofar as processing is necessary
+There is no right to erasure if the processing is necessary

 - To exercise the right of freedom of expression and information;